parthergk/tailwindComp/README.md

 # React + Vite
+Image Comparison Slider
+This is a React-based dark nnd light theme comparison slider that allows users to interactively compare dark nnd light theme by dragging a vertical bar.
+The slider is designed to work with both mouse and touch events, making it suitable for desktop and mobile devices.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.